Chicago White Sox: Divisional

+Minnesota Twins

-The rivalry between the White Sox and Minnesota Twins developed during the 2000s, as the two teams consistently battled for the AL Central Crown.
-The Twins won the division in 2002, 2003, 2004, 2006, and 2009, with the Sox winning in 2005, 2008, and 2010, and many of those years their rival was the division runner-up.
+The rivalry between the White Sox and Minnesota Twins re-emerged in the 2000s, as the two teams consistently battled for the AL Central Crown.
+The Twins won the division in 2002, 2003, 2004, 2006, and 2009, with the Sox winning in 2000, 2005, and 2008, many of those years their rival was the division runner-up.
 The teams met in the 2008 American League Central tie-breaker game, which was necessitated by the two clubs finishing the season with identical records.
 The White Sox won this game 1–0 on a Jim Thome home run.

-The rivalry re-emerged in the 2020s, with the Twins winning the AL Central in 2020 by a single game over the White Sox and Cleveland Indians, and the Sox and Twins have continued to compete for the division title since that point.
+Detroit Tigers

+The series between the White Sox and Detroit Tigers is one of the oldest active rivalries in the league today.
+Both teams joined the American League in 1901 after being charter members of the original Western League.
+Both have actively played one another annually for over 120 seasons.
+As is often the case between professional sports teams located Chicago or Detroit; there usually exists a rivalry as such with the Bulls-Pistons rivalry of the NBA.
+Despite playing one another for over 2,200 games; both teams have yet to meet in the postseason in their 122-year series.

 Community Outreach

 In 1990, then new White Sox owners Eddie Einhorn and Jerry Reinsdorf began Chicago White Sox Charities, a 501(c) (3) charitable organization that is the team's philanthropic arm, donating over $27 million over time to a plethora of Chicago organizations.
 White Sox Charities began centering on early childhood literacy programs, then expanded to focusing on encouraging high school graduation and college matriculation so the team can monitor its success.
 It also supports children at risk as well as promotes wellness and health.